Skip to content

 Rose is a configuration editor which can be used to view, edit, or run an ACCESS-CM suite.

-To edit a suite configuration, run the following command from within the suite directory (e.g., ~/roses/<suite-ID>) to open the Rose GUI:
+To edit a suite configuration, run the following command from within the suite directory (i.e., ~/roses/<suite-ID>) to open the Rose GUI:

 rose edit &